-GRC is an acronym that denotes governance, risk, and compliance — but the real story of GRC is so much more
+GRC, as an acronym, denotes governance, risk, and compliance — but the full story of GRC is so much more than those three words.

-The acronym GRC was invented as a shorthand reference to the critical capabilities that must work together to achieve Principled Performance — the capabilities that integrate the governance, management and assurance of performance, risk, and compliance activities.
+The acronym GRC was created by OCEG (originally called the "Open Compliance and Ethics Group") as a shorthand reference to the critical capabilities that must work together to achieve Principled Performance — the capabilities that integrate the governance, management, and assurance of performance, risk, and compliance activities.

 Nothing New.
 Totally Revolutionary.